dwrobel/flatcam/README.md

 - fixed a small bug in the Tool Solder Paste: the App don't take into consideration pads already filled with solder paste.
 - prettified the defaults files and the recent file.
 Now they are ordered and human readable
+- added a Toggle Code Editor Menu and key shortcut
+- added the ability to open FlatConfig configuration files in COde Editor, Modify them and then save them.
+- added ability to double click the FlatConfig files and open them in the FlatCAM Code Editor (to be verified)

 23.02.2019